gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 1. Recursively call the function on both halves of the list
 1. Return the min and max values

-In this algorithm we are dividing the list up until there is only one element, making comparisons of the minimum and maximum values to this one element and updating the values if needed, and then combining the results by storing the minimum and maximum values encountered during our recursion.
+In this algorithm we are dividing the list up until there is only one element, making comparisons of the minimum and maximum values to this one element and updating the values if needed, and then combining the results by storing the minimum and maximum values encountered during our recursive calls.

 ![Performing a modified version of Merge Sort to identify the minimum and maximum values of an array](images/algorithmic-strategies_divide-and-conquer_min-max.png)
  _Fig.
 Performing a modified version of Merge Sort to identify the minimum and maximum values of an array._